acc15/vlcrm/README.md

 You can check it's settings page:
 ![vlcrm_settings](images/vlcrm_settings.png)

-Then just use corresponding key combination.
+Then just use corresponding hotkeys.

-Note that hotkeys works only in main Video output window (not in playlist, settings windows)
+Note that hotkeys work only in main Video output window (not in playlist or settings window).
+If you change the hotkey in the settings page, you will need to restart VLC for the new hotkey to take effect.